slint-ui/slint/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/slint-ui/slint)](https://api.reuse.software/info/github.com/slint-ui/slint)
 [![Discussions](https://img.shields.io/github/discussions/slint-ui/slint)](https://github.com/slint-ui/slint/discussions)

-Slint is a GUI toolkit to build native user interfaces.
-Slint supports multiple programming languages, such as Rust, C++, and JavaScript.
-We invite you to use Slint and be part of its community.
+Slint is a declarative GUI toolkit to build native user interfaces for applications that are written in Rust, C++, or JavaScript.
 The name *Slint* is derived from our design goals:

-- **Scalable**: Support responsive UI design, cross-platform across operating systems and processor architectures and support multiple programming languages.
+- **Scalable**: Support responsive UI design, allow cross-platform usage across operating systems and processor architectures and support multiple programming languages.
-- **Lightweight**: Slint runtime should fit into a few hundred kilobytes of RAM and require little processing power.
+- **Lightweight**: UI runtime should fit into a few hundred kilobytes of RAM and require little processing power.
 - **Intuitive**: APIs should be consistent and easy to use, no matter which programming language is used to integrate the UI with the business logic.
-- **Native**: Slint apps should match the users' expectations of a native application.
-Various target platforms such as embedded devices, desktops, mobile and web should be supported so that both the user and the developer feel comfortable on their platform of choice.
+- **Native**: Compile UI design to machine code and provide flexibility that only a native application can offer: Access full operating system APIs, utilize all CPU and GPU cores, connect to any peripheral.
 - **Tool Support**: Provide excellent tooling so that designers and developers feel productive and enjoy the UI design and development process.

+We invite you to use Slint and be part of its community.

 ## Current Status